mikk5394/PythonExamProjectBlackJack/README.md

 # PythonExamProjectBlackjack

     Assignment:

     Create a console application of the card game Blackjack.

-    The rules of the game can be found here: Black Jack Rules I never got to implement being able to split, but I was told that wasn't needed
+    The rules of the game can be found here: https://en.wikipedia.org/wiki/Blackjack I never got to implement being able to split, but I was told that wasn't needed

     Further requirements